 At Stowmarket High School we wish to provide opportunities for all students to succeed and excel in the classroom.
-In addition to daily opportunities for a wide variety of sports, there are a large number of clubs and activities on offer to students; many clubs are after school on either a Tuesday or Thursday, when we arrange a late bus
+In addition to daily opportunities for a wide variety of sports, there are a large number of clubs and activities on offer to students; many clubs are after school on either a Tuesday or Thursday, when we arrange a late bus.

 As public examinations draw near, we provide revision clubs and extra tuition sessions at lunchtime, after school and during holidays.
-A GCSE Zone in the Library is available to Year 11 students every afternoon and is supervised by a member of staff.